 I am 4th-year Ph.D.
 Student and Research Assistant with the Department of Electrical Engineering of University at Buffalo, The State University of New York.
 My academic and research advisor is Professor Dimitris A. Pados.

-Prior to joining UB, I obtained my Engineering Diploma (5-year program) and M.Sc. degrees, both in Electronic and Computer Engineering, from the Technical University of Crete, Greece, working under the guidance of Associate Professor George N. Karystinos.
+Before joining UB, I spent 7 wonderful years at the Technical University of Crete, obtaining my Engineering Diploma (5-year program) and M.Sc. degree (2-year program), both in Electronic and Computer Engineering, working under the guidance of Associate Professor George N. Karystinos.

 I am Graduate Student Member of the societies IEEE Signal Processing, IEEE Communications, IEEE Computational Intelligence, IEEE Information Theory, and SPIE.

 In August 2013, I received the Best Paper Award at the 10th IEEE International Symposium on Wireless Communication Systems (ISWCS 2013), in Ilmenau, Germany, for the paper "Some options for L1-subspace signal processing."

 Signal/data analysis and processing

 Dimensionality and sample-size reduction for big data

 Adaptive statistical optimization with limited data

 Cognitive channelization (signal waveform design) for multiuser wireless communication networks

 Low-complexity optimization algorithms